|Major Groups > Gilled Mushrooms > Pale-Spored > Tricholoma > Tricholoma saponaceum|

 by Michael Kuo

-Ecology: Mycorrhizal with conifers or hardwoods; growing alone, gregariously, or in clusters; summer and fall (or in winter and spring in warmer areas); widely distributed in North America as a species group (see discussion above).
+Ecology: Mycorrhizal with hardwoods or conifers; growing alone, gregariously, or in clusters; summer and fall (or in winter and spring in warmer areas); widely distributed in North America as a species group (see discussion above).
 The illustrated and described collections are from Italy, California, Colorado, and Illinois.

-Cap: 3-9 cm; convex, becoming broadly convex or flat, often with a central knob; dry; grayish green, yellowish green, gray, blackish, copper colored, or brownish; usually with a paler margin and a darker center; fairly bald, or with minute, appressed fibers.
+Cap: 4–10 cm across; convex, becoming broadly convex or nearly flat, often with a central bump; dry; gray, copper colored, or brownish; usually with a paler margin and a darker center; fairly bald, or with minute, appressed fibers.

-Flesh: Whitish, except in the stem base, where it is pinkish to orangish (sometimes the color takes quite a while—even overnight—before manifesting).
+Flesh: Whitish and unchanging when sliced, except in the stem base, where it is usually pinkish to orangish (sometimes the color takes quite a while—even overnight—before manifesting).

 Spore Print: White.

 Microscopic Features: Spores 4–9 x 3–6 µm; ellipsoid; smooth; hyaline in KOH; inamyloid.
 Lamellar trama parallel.
 Basidia 4-sterigmate, occasionally 2-sterigmate.
 Hymenial cystidia not found.
 Pileipellis a cutis; elements 3–6 µm wide, smooth, hyaline in KOH.
 Clamp connections present.